Veterans in Rural America

 The U.S. Department of Veterans Affairs (VA) has identified veterans living in rural areas as a population of interest.
 To help address concerns of veterans’ access to care, Congress established the Office of Rural Health.

-According to a 2017 American Community Survey Report, almost a quarter of all Veterans in the United States, 4.7 million, return from active military careers to reside in rural communities, The report’s survey showed that veterans choose rural communities for a variety of reasons, including: more privacy, open space for recreation, lower cost of living, and transition isolation preferred for healing.
+According to a 2017 American Community Survey Report, veterans choose rural communities for a variety of reasons, including: more privacy, open space for recreation, lower cost of living, and transition isolation preferred for healing.
 While veterans may enjoy the benefits of rural living, they may also experience rural health care challenges that are intensified by combat-related trauma.

 In rural areas, basic levels of health care or preventative care may not be available to support veterans’ long-term health and wellbeing.
 Just like any rural resident, it may be difficult for rural Veterans and their caregivers to access health care and other services due to rural delivery challenges.

 The objective of Heal the Hero’s Rural America initiative is the revitalization of veterans living in rural America, helping them realize success potential for themselves and for their families.
 We believe that the revitalization of mental health for these veterans is a key for the reinvigoration of our rural communities.

 Recently, Heal the Hero launched a pilot program providing veterans in rural Eastern Montana with full access to the six-month Heal the Hero program, delivered to them on a remote, tele-health basis.
 This was made possible through a grant to veterans in collaboration with Montana’s Dawson Community College who has provided facilities for delivery of the program.
 The foundation views this innovative collaboration, a first-of-its-kind initiative, as a model to meet the needs of rural veterans throughout the country.

 Reduction of the impacts of Trauma, Depression, and Anxiety